Adamant-im/adamant-wallets/README.md

 Tx \, fee = gas \, limit \times gas \, price
 ```

 ADAMANT apps estimate gas limit and gas price using [web3](https://github.com/web3/web3.js) library.
-To make sure the Ethereum blockchain will include the tx, these estimates must be multiplied by `reliabilityGasLimitPercent` and `reliabilityGasPricePercent`.
+To ensure the Ethereum blockchain will accept the tx, apps multiply these estimates by `reliabilityGasLimitPercent` and `reliabilityGasPricePercent`.
+Additionally, an pp may offer the "Increase fee" option to use the `increasedGasPricePercent` koef.

 If it’s not possible to get estimates, apps will use `defaultGasLimit` and `defaultGasPriceGwei`.
-When gas price is higher than `warningGasPriceGwei`, apps will show a note/warning.
+When the gas price exceeds `warningGasPriceGwei`, apps show a note/warning.

 These parameters are set inside `general\ethereum\info.json` and may be overridden by `blockchains\ethereum\info.json` and specific tokens.